Head-to-head with Zeeshan Akhtar, CEO and Founder of Scout Health

 Zeeshan’s biggest challenge is “convincing people that investment in long-term health is important.”
 But as Duncan Selbie, Chief Executive of Public Health England said, “Investing in prevention is the smartest thing we can do.”

 As an alumni of the University of Oxford, Zeeshan won help from the Oxford Foundry accelerator programme LEV8, designed to support and nurture early-stage start-ups which is where The Trust first spotted them.
-Now that the programme has come to an end, Scout Health will be moving to space in our Oxford Centre for Innovation (OCFI) and then in April to our new innovation centre, Wood Centre for Innovation (WCFI), at Stansfeld Park in Headington.
-That makes Scout Health the third company to sign up to take space at WCFI.
-Zeeshan is looking forward to the move and being part of a community of like-minded businesses.
+Now that the programme has come to an end, Scout Health has moved to space in our Oxford Centre for Innovation (OCFI).
+Zeeshan likes being part of a community of like-minded businesses.
 We are pleased to have Scout Health under our roof!

 You can find out more and pre-register for the Scout Health app (iOS only) through the website: www.scout-health.com